Skip to content

 DIFFERENCES WITH MAGISK AND KERNELSU

-You can determine if the script is running in APatch by using the APATCH environment variable, if it is running in APatch, this value will be set to true.
+You can determine if the script is running in APatch by using the APATCH environment variable.
+If running in APatch, this value will be set to true.

 system directory